MarceloArraes/MarceloArraes/README.md

 ### Hi, I'm Marcelo! 👋

-In a Hurry to Learn
-In a hurry to learn, eager to ship,
-Carrying ideas that constantly slip.
-More than I code, they swirl in my mind,
-Fueling my journey, leaving none behind.

-In every free moment, I study, I grow,
-Finding joy in the depths of what I know.
-The path ahead may twist and turn,
-But it’s the drive that makes me burn.

 Feel free to reach on [Linkedin](https://www.linkedin.com/in/mararraes/),
 let's talk, let's build,
 For in every line, a vision is fulfilled.